thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-voicing-assessor.md

 ## PURPOSE

 This task is part of a pipeline that transforms academic papers into high-quality Chain of Thought (CoT) training data for AI models.
-Assessing the voice transformation ensures the training data maintains both narrative consistency and complete factual accuracy while properly demonstrating the reasoning process.
+Assessing the rephrased content ensures that it maintains factual accuracy, logical integrity, and adheres to the style guidelines suitable for training a chatbot.

 ## TASK

-Evaluate the voice-transformed content to ensure it meets all voice transformation requirements while preserving the original content's quality, accuracy, and logical integrity.
+Evaluate the rephrased content to ensure it meets all rephrasing requirements while preserving the original content's quality, accuracy, and logical integrity.

 **Your evaluation should confirm that:**
 - All references to the paper, authors, or external sources have been **completely removed**.
-- The content is presented in a **consistent first-person narrative** throughout.
+- The content is presented in an **objective and neutral tone**, avoiding self-referential language.
 - Factual accuracy and logical integrity are maintained from the original refined content.

 ### EVALUATION CRITERIA

 #### Content Preservation (comparing against original refined version)

-1. Structural Integrity
+1. **Structural Integrity**
-*(Use these criteria to evaluate the <structural_integrity> question in the XML template below)*
+   *(Use these criteria to evaluate the `<structural_integrity>` question in the XML template below)*
-- All reasoning steps preserved in same order
+   - All reasoning steps preserved in the same order
    - All logical connections maintained
    - Complete preservation of argument flow
    - No missing or added content

-2. Information Fidelity
+2. **Information Fidelity**
-*(Use these criteria to evaluate the <information_fidelity> question in the XML template below)*
+   *(Use these criteria to evaluate the `<information_fidelity>` question in the XML template below)*
    - All key points retained
    - Technical details preserved exactly
    - Nuances and qualifications maintained
-- Uncertainty expressions preserved appropriately
+   - Expressions of uncertainty preserved appropriately

 #### Factual Accuracy (comparing against reference paper)

-1. Factual Grounding
+1. **Factual Grounding**
-*(Use these criteria to evaluate the <factual_grounding> question in the XML template below)*
+   *(Use these criteria to evaluate the `<factual_grounding>` question in the XML template below)*
-- All facts remain accurate to paper
+   - All facts remain accurate according to the paper
    - Technical terms used correctly
    - Data and measurements precise
    - Evidence properly represented

-2. Academic Integrity
+2. **Academic Integrity**
-*(Use these criteria to evaluate the <academic_integrity> question in the XML template below)*
+   *(Use these criteria to evaluate the `<academic_integrity>` question in the XML template below)*
-- Conclusions stay within paper bounds
+   - Conclusions stay within the bounds of the paper
    - Methodological accuracy maintained
    - Limitations properly acknowledged
    - Complex concepts accurately conveyed

-3. No Misrepresentation of Personal Actions
+3. **No Personal Actions**
-*(Use these criteria to evaluate the <no_personal_actions> question in the XML template below)*
+   *(Use these criteria to evaluate the `<no_personal_actions>` question in the XML template below)*
-- The content does not claim that the AI conducted experiments, developed methods, or took direct actions
+   - The content does not imply personal involvement in experiments or actions
+   - Avoids phrases indicating personal actions like 'I conducted', 'we analyzed', etc.

-#### Voice Requirements (evaluating transformation)
+#### Style Requirements (evaluating transformation)

 **These criteria are critical to ensure the content is suitable for AI training purposes.**

-1. Consistent First-Person Narrative
+1. **No Self-Referential Language**
+   *(Use these criteria to evaluate the `<no_self_referential_language>` question in the XML template below)*
+   - The content avoids using self-referential statements (e.g., avoids 'I', 'we', 'my')

+2. **Objective and Neutral Tone**
-*(Use these criteria to evaluate the <first_person_narrative> question in the XML template below)*
+   *(Use these criteria to evaluate the `<objective_neutral_tone>` question in the XML template below)*
-- Uses appropriate first-person perspective throughout
+   - Uses impersonal language throughout
+   - Presents information without bias
-- Maintains natural thought progression
+   - Maintains a professional and informative style
-- Shows active engagement with the subject matter

-2. No Specific References to Datasets or Proprietary Information *(Use these criteria to evaluate the <no_specific_references> question in the XML template below)*
+2. **No Specific References to Datasets or Proprietary Information** *(Use these criteria to evaluate the `<no_specific_references>` question in the XML template below)*
-- The content avoids mentioning specific dataset names, proprietary tools, or confidential information that require external context
+   - The content avoids mentioning specific dataset names, proprietary tools, or confidential information that requires external context

-3. No Source References
+3. **No Source References**
-*(Use these criteria to evaluate the <no_source_references> question in the XML template below)*
+   *(Use these criteria to evaluate the `<no_source_references>` question in the XML template below)*
    - Absence of paper/study/author references
    - No academic citations
    - No phrases indicating information comes from a written document

-4. Natural Expression
+4. **Natural Expression**
-*(Use these criteria to evaluate the <natural_expression> question in the XML template below)*
+   *(Use these criteria to evaluate the `<natural_expression>` question in the XML template below)*
    - Smooth flow of ideas
    - Clear thought progression
    - Authentic reasoning process
    - Appropriate technical language use

 ### EDGE CASES

 Pay special attention to:
-1. Technical terminology handling
+- Technical terminology handling
-2. Complex data presentation
+- Complex data presentation
-3. Multiple viewpoint integration
+- Multiple viewpoint integration
-4. Methodology descriptions
+- Methodology descriptions
-5. Limitation acknowledgments
+- Limitation acknowledgments

 ## OUTPUT FORMAT